Dani3lSun/docker-db-apex-dev/README.md

 3. **Customize some settings to reflect your needs (optional)**

-You can change some Environment Variables directly in the dockerfile:
+You can change some Environment Variables directly in the [Dockerfile](https://github.com/Dani3lSun/docker-db-apex-dev/blob/master/Dockerfile):

 ```bash
 INSTALL_APEX=true # Whether install Oracle APEX (Oracle ORDS / Apache Tomcat) or Not